-House Bill 4071 would amend the Insurance Code to prohibit a health insurance policy from applying financial requirements to orally administered anticancer medications that are more restrictive than the financial requirements it applies to intravenously administered or injected anticancer medications.
-However, this would not apply if the co-pay or coinsurance for orally administered anticancer medications under the policy was \$150 or less per 30-day supply.
+House Bill 4071 amends the Insurance Code to prohibit a health insurance policy from applying financial requirements to orally administered (by mouth) anticancer medications that are more restrictive than the requirements it applies to anticancer medications that are administered or injected intravenously (into a vein).
+However, the above prohibition only applies if the co-pay or coinsurance for orally administered anticancer medications under the policy is more than \$250 for a 30-day supply.

-Under the bill, a health insurance policy delivered, issued for delivery, or renewed in Michigan after December 31, 2023, that provides coverage for prescribed orally administered anticancer medications and intravenously administered or injected anticancer medications would have to ensure either of the following:
+Under the bill, a health insurance policy delivered, issued, or renewed in Michigan after December 31, 2025, that provides coverage for prescribed orally administered antineoplastic medications and intravenously administered or injected antineoplastic medications must ensure either of the following:

-- That financial requirements applicable to prescribed orally administered anticancer medications are not more restrictive than those that apply to intravenously administered or injected anticancer medications that are covered by the policy. - That the co-pay or coinsurance for orally administered anticancer medication does not exceed \$150 per 30-day supply.
-(The Department of Insurance and Financial Services would have to adjust this dollar amount annually, beginning January 1, 2025, by the amount determined by the state treasurer to reflect the cumulative annual change in the prescription drug index of the medical care component of the U.S. Consumer Price Index.)
+- Financial requirements that apply to prescribed orally administered antineoplastic medications are not more restrictive than those that apply to intravenously administered or injected antineoplastic medications covered by the policy. - The co-pay or coinsurance for orally administered antineoplastic medication does not exceed \$250 per 30-day supply.2

-The bill would provide that an insurer could not achieve compliance with these requirements by increasing cost-sharing requirements, reclassifying benefits with respect to anticancer medications, or imposing more restrictive treatment limitations on prescribed orally administered anticancer medications or intravenously administered or injected anticancer medications that are covered under the policy.
-However, the provisions of the bill would not prohibit an insurer from applying utilization management techniques.
+An insurer cannot comply with these requirements by increasing cost-sharing requirements, by reclassifying benefits with respect to antineoplastic medications, or by imposing more restrictive treatment limitations on prescribed orally administered antineoplastic medications or intravenously administered or injected antineoplastic medications covered under the policy.
+However, the bill does not prohibit an insurer from applying utilization management techniques.

-Cost-sharing requirement would mean deductibles, copayments, coinsurance, out-of-pocket expenses, aggregate lifetime limits, and annual limits.
+Cost-sharing requirement means deductibles, copayments, coinsurance, out-of-pocket expenses, aggregate lifetime limits, and annual limits.

-Treatment limitation would mean limits on the frequency of treatment, days of coverage, or other similar limits on the scope or duration of treatment.
-Treatment limitation would not include the application of utilization management techniques.
+Treatment limitation means limits on the frequency of treatment, days of coverage, or other similar limits on the scope or duration of treatment.
+Treatment limitation does not include the application of utilization management techniques.